Hello. Nice to meet you.

 That cycle isn’t a personal failure.

-My work blends humorous storytelling with human insight.
+My work helps contentious humans and institutions align effort with their energy until every move make sense.
+It blends humorous storytelling with human insight.
 Across my talks and workshops, I work with audiences to challenge the assumption that more productivity leads to more fulfillment—and begin treating energy, not money, as our most valuable currency.

 The result isn’t doing more.